Indulge in the Festive Flavors of Highclere Castle at Christmas

-It’s become a tradition in my little family to begin reading a small section of Christmas at Highclere, Lady Carnarvon’s beautifully written volume on how the holidays are spent at the world’s finest country home.
+It’s become a tradition in my little family to begin reading a small section of Christmas at Highclere Castle, Lady Carnarvon’s beautifully written volume on how the holidays are spent at the world’s finest country home.

-Creating cocktails is a blend of inspiration mixed with a foundational understanding of but a few simple ingredients.
-With each menu I create, I find that the imagination becomes what really turns out something beautiful, especially at Christmas time.
+Creating cocktails is a blend of inspiration and a foundational understanding of but a few simple ingredients.
+With each menu I create, I find that the imagination becomes what turns out something beautiful, especially at Christmas time.

-The following are beverages from my very own journal that I’ve named Highclere at Christmas.
-I take the holiday cocktails quite seriously, and I also have reconciled with the fact that after a night of entertaining, storytelling, and cocktail quality control, if you please, I am unable to remember the ingredients and their particular amounts.
-The result is two years of drinks filled with holiday cheer and quite robustly fortified with my royal liquid retainer, Highclere Castle Gin.
+The following are beverages from my journal that I’ve named Highclere at Christmas.
+I take the holiday cocktails quite seriously.
+However, I also have reconciled that after a night of entertaining, storytelling, and cocktail quality control, I cannot remember the ingredients and their particular amounts.
+The result is two years of drinks filled with holiday cheer and robustly fortified with my royal liquid retainer, Highclere Castle Gin.

-This was created in honor of Lady Carnarvon’s Sloe Gin Recipe but can be made into an alcohol-free version for those who choose not to imbibe.
-This will be much richer than the flavor of a sloe gin, due to the cooking of the berries in a caramelized syrup
+This cocktail was created in honor of Lady Carnarvon’s Sloe Gin Recipe but can be made into an alcohol-free version for those who choose not to imbibe.
+This will be much richer than the flavor of a sloe gin due to the cooking of the berries in a caramelized syrup.

 Shaken and strained into a Collins glass